Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 *Example Level of Detail generation methods based on Scene Layer type*

-### Selection Metrics
+### <a name="selection-metrics">Selection Metrics</a>

 Selection metrics help clients determine the which level of detail to render.
 For example, clients need to weigh the options of screen size, resolution, bandwidth, and memory to reach the target quality.

 See the the [Level of Detail Selection](../docs/1.6/lodSelection.cmn.md") for more details regarding Integrated Mesh, 3D objects and point scene layer.

-## Scene Layer Packages
+## <a name="scene-layer-packages">Scene Layer Packages</a>

 Scene Layer Packages (SLPK) allow a complete I3S layer, with all resources, to be transported or exchanged as a single file.
 It can be consumed by applications directly.

 A Scene Layer Package is

 - Always archived using [zip](https://en.wikipedia.org/wiki/Zip_(file_format)) compression
   - STORE is the preferred compression schema since an SLPK is intended for direct consumption by clients, especially if a resource compression is already applied on the individual resources.
   - This compression scheme has to be either STORE or DEFLATE64.Standard.
 DEFLATE is acceptable as a fallback if DEFLATE64 is not available, but will only work with smaller SLPKs.
 - Every resource, except textures, can be individually compressed.
 Compressed textures can have additional GZIP compression applied.
 Only the GZIP scheme is supported, since DEFLATE is not universally supported by all browsers.

 Figure 10 below shows a Scene Layer Package archive with the BASIC folder pattern.
 The I3S specification also allows an EXTENDED folder pattern, that uses subtree partitions to avoid problems with very large packages.
 The top level includes a <em>nodes</em> folder with